Miami International Airport: History

-During the first few years of its operation, from late 1928 until late 1930, it was from this busy airport that Pan American Airways historically pioneered U.S. international passenger aviation, inaugurating regularly scheduled Air Mail and passenger airline service from the U.S. to the West Indies, Caribbean, and Central and South America.
-In the 1930s Pan American leased space at its airport to Eastern Air Lines.
-Eastern officially took up residence at the 36th Street Airport in August 1935.
+During the first two years of its operation, it was from this busy airport that Pan American Airways pioneered U.S. international passenger aviation.
+By the end of 1930, for the first time in history, Pan Am had succeeded in establishing regularly scheduled Air Mail and passenger airline service from the U.S. to the West Indies, Caribbean, and Central and South America.

+On April 1, 1930, a collaboration between Pan American and Eastern Air Transport (later to become known as Eastern Air Lines) was begun after Pan American Airport at NW 36th Street was designated as the first international field Post Office in the country.
+The announcement followed almost a year’s worth of efforts by the U.S. postal service to effect greater efficiencies in U.S. Air Mail delivery by coordinating the schedules of airlines involved in operating international and domestic Air Mail routes with railway connections to cities not served by airports.

+On January 1, 1931, Eastern Air Transport inaugurated regularly scheduled passenger service from Miami to New York from Pan Am’s NW 36th Street Airport.
+It was another historic event, a collaboration between the two airlines that made Miami the clearing point for a coordinated airline passenger system that extended from as far north as Canada to the tip of South America.
+No other U.S. city could boast such a distinction.

+Eastern Air Lines officially took up primary residence at the 36th Street Airport in August 1935.

 In 1940, Intercontinent Corporation, owned by William Pawley, built an aircraft manufacturing plant on land acquired immediately east of Pan American Field.
-The City and County, eager to encourage the growth of an aircraft manufacturing industry in Miami, agreed to finance and build runways and ground facilities at the Intercontinent plant, including an east-west runway that extended from Le Jeune Road as far west as Pan American Field, where it intersected with Pan Am's east-west runway.
+The City and County, eager to encourage the growth of an aircraft manufacturing industry in Miami, agreed to finance and build runways and ground facilities at the Intercontinent plant, including an east–west runway that extended from Le Jeune Road as far west as Pan American Field, where it intersected with Pan Am's east–west runway.
 National Airlines, which had been operating in Miami at Miami's city-owned Municipal Airport since 1937, moved to the 36th Street Airport in 1942.
-National used a terminal on LeJeune Road, across the street from the airport and would stop traffic on the road in order to taxi aircraft to and from its terminal.
+National built a combined maintenance and terminal facility on LeJeune Road, across the street from the airport and would stop traffic on the road in order to taxi aircraft to and from its terminal.
 Miami Army Airfield opened in 1943 on 1400 acres of land acquired during World War II to the south of Pan American Field.
 The two airfields were listed in some directories as a single facility.